Fetterman, in Debate With Oz, Tries to Play Down Health Challenge

 Fetterman, meanwhile, has embraced Biden — even if he was reluctant to do so earlier in the year.

-Biden is also scheduled to headline the state Democratic Party’s annual pre-election dinner in Philadelphia on Friday.
+Biden is also scheduled to headline the state Democrat Party's annual preelection dinner in Philadelphia on Friday.

 Oz has faced pointed questions about his residency throughout the campaign.